xqteng/Re-seq_analysis/README.md

 ```
 python Re-seq_analysis --STAGE 4 -s 100000 -M 500 -N 100 -K 1,2,3,4,5,6,7 --wp 50000 -wps 2000 -CHR 01,02,03,04,05,06,07,08,09,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24
 ```
+<br>`Most of the results will contain images (.png, .pdf) and you can distinguish the results by the naming of the files`

+5.Discussing
+--
+E-mail:xqteng123@163.com